ClicShopping/ClicShopping_V3/README.md

 - B2B - B2C  full functionalities
 - WYSIWYG to create your products description, content with CKeditor4.x

-- Image Editor management with El-Finder 2.x - drag and drop
+- Image Editor management with El-Finder 2.x - drag and drop - webp
 - Full SEO functionalities optimization ad url
 - Payment and Shipping modules included inside the application with Paypal
 - Extension System to install new Applications via the back-office